Image placeholder

 The term "motivation" means movere in Latin, to move.
 Motivation describes processes that involve setting and evaluating goals (Achtziger, 2020).

-Efficacy beliefs or self-efficacy beliefs serve to assess one's own possibility of being able to realise measures to cause consequences.
-Accordingly, the self-efficacy expectation is the generalised conviction or specific expectation of achieving desired results with one's own behaviour (Heinecke-Müller, 2020).
+Efficacy beliefs or self-efficacy beliefs serve to assess one's own possibility of being able to realize measures to cause consequences.
+Accordingly, self-efficacy expectancy is the generalized conviction or specific expectation of achieving desired results with one's own behavior (Heinecke-Müller, 2020).

 Heinecke-Müller, M. (2020, October 29).
 Wirksamkeitsüberzeugungen, Selbstwirksamkeitsüberzeugungen.
 In Dorsch Lexikon der Psychologie.
 Retrieved from: https://dorsch.hogrefe.com/stichwort/wirksamkeitsueberzeugungen-selbstwirksamkeitsueberzeugungen